Each special permit category has a separate random drawing. Building special permit points gives applicants a better chance in these drawings.

 The system randomly pulls out all these tickets in order.
 At the end, each application will keep and use the lowest number it drew.
 Lower numbers are better in this case, as an application assigned the number one earns the first overall pick.
 With more points, an application has a better chance of drawing a better pick.

 The system moves down the list of applications, checking hunt choices to see if it can award a permit.
 For example, if the first hunt choice is no longer available, then the second hunt choice is checked.
 If the second is not available, then the third choice is checked.
 If none of the hunt choices has a permit to award, then the applicant earns a point and the system moves on to the next application.

 It is important to think about the order and the amount of your hunt choices.
-If you only want to hunt one location, you might select only one hunt choice.
+If you only want to hunt one location, you will want to select only one hunt choice.
 In this case, drawing a permit is tougher because the system only considers that one choice.
 However, you do not risk losing your points to a second or third hunt choice you did not really want.
-If instead you are open to drawing several different hunts, using extra hunt choices increases your odds.
+If you are open to drawing several different hunts, using extra hunt choices increases your odds.

 The weighted points system improves your odds, but the drawing is still random.
 Many factors affect the odds.
 The number of permits offered for a hunt is a major factor.
-Some hunts have only 1 permit to award while others have as many as 750.
+Some hunts have only one permit to award while others have as many as 750.

-12th of December, 2013
+28th of December, 2015